axlsx-styler-gem/axlsx_styler/README.md

 axlsx.serialize 'grocery.xlsx'
 ```

-If you try creating the same spreadsheet using only `axlsx`, you will find this is much more difficult.
+If you try creating this same spreadsheet using only `axlsx`, you will find this is much more difficult.
 See this [See this example](./examples/vanilla_axlsx.md)

+For more examples, please see the [examples folder](./examples/)

 # Contributing